knowm/XChange/README.md

 For more information such as a contributor list and a list of known projects depending on XChange, visit the [Main Project Wiki](https://github.com/timmolter/XChange/wiki).

-## Acknowledgements
-XChange integrates the code from the [Java-Websocket](https://github.com/TooTallNate/Java-WebSocket) project licensed under the MIT license.
-The code is copy-pasta-ed directly into XChange for now.

 ## Donations
 15MvtM8e3bzepmZ5vTe8cHvrEZg6eDzw2w